sherpa/sherpa/README.md

     with-xspec=True

-The remaining settings depend on how the XSPEC libraries have been built (in the examples below, environment variables are used, but the full path should be in your own copy of the file):
+The remaining settings depend on how the XSPEC libraries have been built.
+In the examples below, the `$HEADAS` environment variables **must be replaced** by the actual path to the HEADAS installation, and the versions of the libraries - such as `CCfits` - may need to be changed:

  1. If the full XSPEC 12.10.0 system has been built, then use

         xspec_include_dirs = $HEADAS/include
         xspec_lib_dirs = $HEADAS/lib
-        xspec_libraries = XSFunctions XSModel XSUtil XS hdsp_2.9
+        xspec_libraries = XSFunctions XSModel XSUtil XS hdsp_3.0
         cfitsio_libraries = cfitsio
         ccfits_libraries = CCfits_2.5
         wcs_libraries = wcs-5.16

-    The environment variable `$HEADAS` should be expanded out, and the version numbers of the `wcs`, `cfitsio`, and `CCfits` libraries may need to be changed, depending on the version of XSPEC (the values given above are valid for XSPEC 12.10.0).

  2. If the full XSPEC 12.9.x system has been built, then use